lgraubner/github-clone-all/README.md

 $ npm install -g github-clone-all
 ```

+This package requires `curl` to run on your system!

 ## Usage

 An access token and an username are required.
 All repositories will be cloned into the current working directory if not specified otherwise.